-A Balmoral afternoon tea costs a mere £35 per person (£50 with a glass of Champagne) this afternoon tea is worth every last penny.
+A Balmoral afternoon tea costs a mere £49.50 per person this afternoon tea is worth every last penny.

 Not only do you leave absolutely filled to the brim, but you’re also waited on hand and foot by their friendly staff who make you feel right at home.

 As a parting gift, you also receive a complimentary tea caddy with their own Balmoral blend loose leaf tea so you can remember your amazing experience for a lifetime – incredible!